Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 You have no crowd.
 Well, we solve this by creating a message pool.
 Messages come in, and they don't just get mixed up with the messages that are coming in at that time and sent out.
 They come in, and they're stored, and an individual amount of messages at given intervals is then allowed to leave.
 This makes it much harder to do a blending attack because not all messages are leaving at once.

 You need to control the traffic for a long time, and probably you need to somehow prevent other legitimate senders from actually sending to that node.
 Which is the next attack.
 Make sure that during the entire pooling cycle, only your messages get in with the exception of the one message you're looking at, and you're back to the same attack working just a little bit more set-up time.
 If you're the only one who can send to the entire network, if somehow you've stopped all senders from being able to get there, which is possible through a number of different attacks perhaps on the reputation servers, then you win again.

+### Dummy Messages

 So we have this concept of dummy messages now.
 There's really two classes of dummy messages.
 There's internal dummy messages, and then there's user dummy messages.
 The internal dummy messages are easier, so we'll talk about them first.
 In order to confuse somebody watching the network, you want to add noise to the system.
 So if the individual nodes are generating dummy traffic, they make it harder for somebody attempting the blending or trickle attacks to know that coming out of that node are the messages they're looking at.

 If each node is generating internal dummy messages and pushing out each flush, then you will see your messages that you're trying to discount, and then a bunch of unknown messages.
 One of which is the message you're looking at, but others are dummies.
 Is there a public key compromised because of dummy messages?
 No. These are just like regular messages, only they have random data in them.